clux/modul8/docs/modularity.md

  There is a way to fix this, but first of all it assumes all modules need to support a stadardised format for exporting of modules.
  CommonJS is a such a standardization.
 It has very large traction at the moment, particularly driven by server side environments such as NodeJS.

  Its ideas are simple.
-Each module avoids the normal safety-wrapper, should assume it has a working `require()`, and instead of attaching its exports to a global object, it attaches them to an opaque `exports` object.
+Each module avoids the above safety-wrapper, and should assume it has a working `require()`, and instead of attaching its exports to a global object, it attaches them to an opaque `exports` object.
 Alternatively, it can replace the `module.exports` object to define all your exports at once.

  By making sure each module is written this way, CommonJS parsers can implement clever trickery on top of it to make this behaviour work.